 - General isolation measures for a person who is suspected of being infected with COVID-19 or who has tested positive for COVID-19 during the self-isolation period.

-The general measures to be followed after the isolation period apply to all places of accommodation within the context of the pandemic.
-Follow the main recommendations, including:
+The general measures to be followed after the quarantine period apply to all accommodation, taking into account the pandemic context.
+The main recommendations should be continued, such as:

-- The employer must establish an intervention plan in the event of a subsequent COVID-19 contamination or outbreak.
+- The employer must establish an intervention plan in the event of a subsequent COVID-19 contamination or outbreak of the disease.

-The foreign workers must be notified daily of the health measures that must be followed, particularly outside of the workplace (e.g. transportation, grocery store, religious events and social engagements, if allowed).
+Foreign works must be notified daily of the health measures that must be followed, particularly outside of the workplace (e.g. transportation, grocery store, religious and social activities, if they are allowed).

-If transportation is required, the employer must follow the same guidelines for transporting the workers between the airport and the place of isolation.
+If transportation is necessary, the employer must follow the same guidelines for transportation between the airport and the place of quarantine.

-After the self-isolation period has ended, the foreign workers must follow the same workplace rules as all other agricultural workers.
+After the quarantine period, temporary foreign workers must follow the same rules in the workplace that apply to all workers.

-Orders from health authorities and stringent recommendations made directly to the temporary foreign workers and their employer take precedence over this Protocol (PDF 344 Kb).
-The terms of the Protocol may need to be revised if the public health measures that have been ordered or recommended by the governments of Québec or Canada need to be strengthened depending on how the situation evolves.
+Orders from health authorities and stringent recommendations made directly to the temporary foreign workers covered and their employer take precedence over this reminders (PDF 353 Kb)document.
+The procedures in this document may need to be revised if the public health measures that have been ordered or recommended by the governments of Québec or Canada need to be strengthened depending on how the situation evolves.